pjechris/CohesionKit/README.md

 # Why using it?

-- 🦕 You don't use (or don't want to use) heavy frameworks like CoreData to keep in-memory data sync
+- 🦕 You don't use (or don't want to use) heavy frameworks like CoreData, Realm,... to keep in-memory data sync
 - 🪶 You want to be able to use structs
 - 💡 You look for a lightweight framework
-- 🔁 You have data coming on realtime in your app (like through websockets)
+- 🔁 You do realtime in your app (through websockets for instance)
-- 🛰️ You want to keep track of already loaded objects to update them
 - 🐛 You have some sync issues in your app and want to deal with it
+- 🛰️ You display same data in multiple screens

+It's very unlikely your app will read and write data from only one class.
+You end up having to come up with all kind of clever mechanisms to communicate between your classes.
+They have to tell each other when there are changes, and if they should refresh the data they’ve fetched previously.
+CohesionKit intend to remedy these issues.

 # Requirements